-Four violinists and teachers give their thoughts on eliminating - or at least cutting down on - excessive body movements in your playing.
+We asked four string pedagogues to give their thoughts on eliminating or cutting down on excessive body movements when playing

 The next step is to play a slow, easy piece, perhaps the slow movement of a Handel sonata.
 Make it gorgeous: give shape to the phrases and put character and intensity into the music, but just with your bow and fingers.
 Keep watching yourself in the mirror, and little by little you can start moving up into more difficult repertoire.
 Have patience and focus on how it sounds, not on how you feel.

 Roy Sonne was a member of the first violin section of the Pittsburgh Symphony for 28 years.
 He now devotes himself to teaching and solo playing.

 Philippa Bunting: Playing a stringed instrument is naturally a physical process, and feeling the music in one’s body is an essential part of the process of realising it — ask any Dalcroze teacher.
 However, when that movement becomes excessive it can detract from the sound: the energy that needs to go into the string, and into strong left-hand finger action, is lost elsewhere in the body.
 This is probably what led to your teacher voicing a concern.

 Three things occur to me straight away.
 One is that some of your playing movements might be unbalanced: you could be making gestures that are contrary to the body’s natural ones, thereby forcing other parts of the body to move unnecessarily.
 For example, sometimes players fall into the trap of thinking that the bow moves in an actual, rather than a notional, straight line, and this can result in all sorts of displacement actions when changing bow.
 Working with an Alexander teacher could help here.
 So might looking at the work of Paul Rolland, who studied this area extremely closely.